enesien/venefish/README.md

 ## Setup

-1. Make sure your Firebase project has authentication added and a Firestore database created
+1. Make sure your Firebase project has authentication added
-1. Get your public Firebase config and paste it into `lib\firebase-config.ts`
+1. Get your public Firebase config and paste it into `pages\_app.tsx`
 1. Create a new file at the root level called `.env.local`

+The following is only needed if you want to use `firebase/admin` (not part of this project, yet)

 1. Define a new variable there called `FIREBASE_ADMIN_SDK`
 1. Get your Firebase service account private key and stringify it then set the above variable to that string
    > e.g.: `FIREBASE_ADMIN_SDK={"type":"service_account","project_id":"sleeptoken",...}`